hc2116/PhD_project/StepstoneProject/Implementations/Stepping stone detection methods - Summary.md

 - edit-distance method to detect chaff
 - causality method to detect chaff

+###### Detecting Anomalies in Active Insider Stepping Stone Attacks

+A, Kampasi, Crescenzo, Abhrajit Ghosh, 2011, Houston&Princeton, 13

+three anomaly detection algo to detect presence of jitter and chaff

+- response-time based
+  - detect delays
+  - if ack-packet takes longer than RTT+d_t
+    - anomalous if threshold and packet ratio is exceeded
+- edit-distance based
+  - detect chaff
+  - break into ON periods
+  - for each period, compare the interarrival times in forward with backwards direction
+  - should be similar, calculate edit distance
+- causality-based
+  - check if there are no or more than one on periods in one direction during an on period in the other

 ###### Detecting Chaff Perturbation on Stepping-Stone Connection

 Stephen Huang, Y. Kuo, 2011, Houston, 6

 Anomaly-based, complements correlation-based techniques

+Our study  shows  the  probability  distribution  of  the  inter-arrival  time  of  a  chaffed  connection  differs  from  that  of  one  without  chaff.

 #### Watermarking